 We got ready to take our few steps off the mountain.
 As we started, I kind of slipped in the harness and sank a little further into it, meaning my feet were no longer able to touch the ground.
 Oh no, oh no, I can’t take the steps, I panicked.
 I tried to alert my guide but before I could say anything we were already in the air.
 I guess the steps weren’t really necessary after all.

 In the air.
-My goodness, I had never experience anything like this before.
+My goodness, I had never experienced anything like this before.
 The weightlessness, the ease at which we moved through the air, climbing higher as the wind picked up and gradually descending as it died down.
 The wind was perfect today, my guide told me (he even extended my tour by almost 15 minutes because he was enjoying the wind so much).

 And the weather really was perfect.
 A clear day, I could see down the entire length of the valley.
 There were thin waterfalls down the sides of the mountain that I couldn’t see from the ground.
 Looking back, I’m so glad I paid the extra CHF 40 to have the whole thing documented with a GoPro.
 Look at my smile – I can’t think of a time I’ve ever smiled so big for so long (I bet my cheeks hurt when I landed, but I can’t remember because my heart was beating too quickly).